 Choosing a Reporting Solution

 Defining and developing a reporting solution begins with an analysis of your organizational complexity.
-Your organization’s size, industry, operational geographies, operational style (centralized–decentralized, union–non-union, weak culture–strong culture, complexity or magnitude of programs, operations, transactions, extent of manual processes or applications, etc.) and historical significance of risk are the primary considerations.
-Additional consideration should be given to the primary industry(s) you serve.
+Your organization’s size, industry, operational geographies, operational style (centralized or decentralized; union or non-union; weak culture or strong culture; complexity or magnitude of programs, operations, and transactions; extent of manual processes or applications; etc.), and historical significance of risk are the primary considerations.
+Additional consideration should be given to the primary industry or industries you serve.
 Each industry has a unique set of regulatory requirements and common risk components that should be serviced by the reporting solution.
 Finally, your organization’s risk tolerance and social responsibility goals should be factored in to ensure the appropriate level of rigor and process complexity is applied.